marcpaga/esox/README.md

 pip install -r requirements.txt
 ```

 For a full list of dependencies see: `conda.txt`, dependencies in `requirements.txt` are installed via pip.
+The installation of ont-tombo might be slow.

 ## Usage

 For demo data, here is a small dataset that can be used to test the model.
 The data is already basecalled using Guppy/Dorado, and the raw data is in the `demo/fast5` folder.
 The basecalled data is in the `demo/fastq` folder.
 Example outputs are in `demo/basecall_out` and `demo/modcall_out`.
+The processing of these files should take a few minutes when using an up-to-date GPU (year 2020).
+The code has been tested on the Linux OS.

 [Download link](https://surfdrive.surf.nl/files/index.php/s/X2kRYzBOg68eQwc)